Using Borax for Creeping Charlie has long been suggested as a DIY remedy for this weed, especially as part of older homemade weed killer formulas.

 - Mix the Borax and warm water till well combined.

-- Use a spray bottle to treat patches of Creeping Charlie.
+- Use a spray bottle to treat weeds in cracks and driveways.
+(No longer recommended for lawns).

 johnny